Click here for a printable version of the Crummer Housing Program (PDF)

 Tenants are NOT allowed to keep any pets on the property.
 If found, deposits will be forfeited and tenants will incur additional charges for any evidence of pet damages.
 Special accomodations need to be presented & approved prior to move in.

 Stoves, Refrigerators, Washers & Dryers

 Each apartment has a separate meter, and tenants will be billed directly by the City of Winter Park.
+If renting a two bedroom apartment, the first tenant in is responsible for setting up the utiltiy.
 Tenants should contact the City before they move in to set the account up in their name.
 When departing, tenants should contact the City to provide them with a forwarding address for their final bill.